SIGHTS-01: Traumatic dissociation or amnesia, Are they real?

 Generally, it’s advisable to measure what your relationship is like with someone before you tell them; you can get hurt if they don’t believe you, or don’t take the time to give necessary support (brushing it under the rug).
 Often times, long term trauma results not from the abuse itself, but from lack of support, belief, or attention to the pain.
 This can intensify or prolong trauma from abuse.

-The contents of the website are for educational informational purposes only.
+The contents of the website, newsletters, emails, courses, or posts are for educational informational purposes only.
 The content is not intended to be a substitute for professional mental health advice, diagnosis, or treatment.
-Always seek the advice of your mental health professional or other qualified health provider with any questions you may have regarding your condition. © since 2001 Male Survivors Journey.com a Gray Matter Coaching Services LLC program.
+Always seek the advice of your mental health professional or other qualified health provider with any questions you may have regarding your condition. © 2001 - 2030 The Male Survivor's Journey.com is produced by Gray Matter Coaching Service LLC.
 Sacramento, CA